Configuring Remote Systems in SM59

-Using this approach, it is possible to reference multiple connections by passing the base name only.
+Using this approach, it is possible to reference multiple connections if passing the base name only.
 Using the example above, it would be XYZ.
 The following name extensions (suffixes) can be used:

 - _HTTP (XYZ_HTTP) – to define HTTP connection settings.
-Can be applied for connection types G and H.
+It can be applied to connection types G and H.

 - _HTTPS (XYZ_HTTPS) – to define HTTPS connection settings.
-Can be applied for connection types G and H.
+It can be applied to connection types G and H.

 - _RFC (XYZ_RFC) – to define RFC / SAP GUI connections.
-Can be used for connection type 3.
+It can be used for connection type 3.

-- _BOE (XYZ_BOE) – to define additional HTTP connection when used ABAP Launchpad Crystal Reports links.
-Can be defined as the connection of types G and H.
+- _BOE (XYZ_BOE) – to define additional HTTP connections when using ABAP Launchpad Crystal Reports links.
+It can be defined as the connection of types G and H.

 For connection types RFC (3) and HTTP (H, G), the name extension can be omitted (base name equal to SM59 destination name) and the runtime will still resolve the connection data properly.
 This fallback allows you to reuse existing definitions without extra configuration.
-Be aware, if you have a destination of type H/G with name equal to the base name, it will be picked for all HTTP based connections (_HTTP, _HTTPS, and _BOE).
-Of course, you can still overwrite fallbacks with an explicitly defined destination with extension.
+Be aware, that if you have a destination of type H/G with a name equal to the base name, it will be picked for all HTTP-based connections (_HTTP, _HTTPS, and _BOE).
+Of course, you can still overwrite fallbacks with an explicitly defined destination with an extension.

-The technical destination names NONE, LOCAL, etc. are resolved as the local system, that is, the application is located on the same system as the runtime.
+The technical destination names NONE, LOCAL, SELF, etc. are resolved as the local system, that is, the application is located on the same system as the runtime.
 Please see F1 help for the name field to see other reserved names.

 Referencing by System ID and Client

 From UI Add-On SP09 onwards, it is also possible to reference a system not only by logical aliasing but also by system ID and client.
-The use-case could be the generation of the callback location by the service called remotely: the remote service does not know the name of his system used by the caller, and can only provide its own system ID and client.
+The use-case could be the generation of the callback location by the service called remotely: the remote server does not know the name of the system used by the caller, and can only provide its own system ID and client.